lupyuen/lupyuen.github.io/src/blockly.md

 Suppose we're building an __IoT Sensor Device__ that will monitor Temperature and Humidity.

-The firmware in the device will periodically __read and transmit the Sensor Data__ like this...
+The firmware in our device will periodically __read and transmit the Sensor Data__ like this...

 TODO